hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 | read_only   | Boolean | Indicates if the snapshot is writable on the 3PAR or Primera array. |

 ### Import Snapshot
-During the import snapshot process, any legacy (non-container snapshot) or an existing docker/k8s snapshot defined in the **ImportVol** parameter, within a StorageClass, will be renamed with the prefix "snapshot-".
+During the import snapshot process, any legacy (non-container snapshot) or an existing docker/k8s snapshot defined in the **ImportVol** parameter, within a `VolumeSnapshotClass`, will be renamed with the prefix "snapshot-".
 The new snapshot will be exposed through the HPE CSI Driver and made available to the Kubernetes cluster. **Note:** All previous Access Control Records and Initiator Groups will be removed from the snapshot when it is imported.

 | Parameter          | Option  | Description |
 | ------------------ | ------- | ----------- |